philrz/super/docs/tutorials/super-for-jq.md

 ## Union Types

-One of the tricks `zq` uses to represent JSON data in its structured type system is [union types](../language/expressions.md#union-values).
+One of the tricks `super` uses to represent JSON data in its structured type system is [union types](../language/expressions.md#union-values).
 Most of the time, you don't need to worry about unions but they show up from time to time.
-Even when they show up, Zed just tries to "do the right thing" so you usually don't have to worry about them even when they show up.
+Even when they show up, `super` just tries to "do the right thing" so you usually don't have to worry about them even when they show up.

 For example, this query is perfectly happy to operate on the union values